Liver Care After Successful Hepatitis C Treatment

 One of your most precious internal organs, the liver takes a beating from the Hepatitis C virus.
 Those who are on the path to recovering from Hepatitis C after antiviral therapy can be left with various degrees of liver damage.
 Several studies indicate that clearing the Hepatitis C virus from the bloodstream bodes well for liver rejuvenation, but many agree that relying on this trend without support is a gamble.
 Maintaining the liver’s health with a high quality milk thistle supplement has helped thousands of people with chronic Hepatitis C before and during treatment; however, few realize the important role milk thistle plays after successful antiviral treatment.

 Hepatitis C is often regarded as the silent killer because this virus can progressively damage the liver for decades before any symptoms are noticed.
 As such, many are finally tested for and diagnosed with Hepatitis C after years of liver damage have accumulated.
-In general, liver damage can be reversed if the cause is eliminated prior to the development of cirrhosis – the permanent hardening and scarring of liver tissue.
+In general, liver damage can be reversed if the cause is eliminated prior to the development of cirrhosis – the permanent hardening and fibrosis (excessive scarring) of liver tissue.

 The chance of developing liver cancer after being cured of Hepatitis C means there is still a liver vulnerability after antiviral treatment.
 Thus, fully recovering and returning to health is best achieved when making a proactive effort to care for the recovering liver.
 Besides avoiding alcohol and other known liver toxins, one of the best ways to care for the liver is by supplementing with a high quality milk thistle extract.
 Believed to be the most biologically active form of milk thistle, silybin phytosome contains the most potent component of the milk thistle plant and delivers it in a form that is up to ten times more absorbable than a standard milk thistle extract.
 Hundreds of clinical studies have demonstrated milk thistle’s ability to protect liver cells from damage and aid in regeneration of new, healthy liver cells.

-Some doubt has recently been cast on milk thistle’s influence on the Hepatitis C virus by a study published in the July 2012 edition of the Journal of the American Medical Association.
+Some doubt has been cast on milk thistle’s influence on the Hepatitis C virus by a study published in the July 2012 edition of the Journal of the American Medical Association.
 This study aimed to determine the effect of milk thistle on liver disease activity in patients with chronic Hepatitis C. The authors concluded that milk thistle did not significantly reduce liver enzyme levels more than placebo and, thus, milk thistle has little impact on the Hepatitis C virus.

 Those familiar with the chemistry of milk thistle are not surprised at all about these results because the investigators in this study did not use milk thistle extract in the phytosome form.
 The molecular composition of milk thistle makes it difficult to be absorbed into liver cells.
 However, the phytosome form solves this problem by making the supplement easily miscible into cells.